INFORMATION FOR ADMITTED STUDENTS

 The School of Biological Sciences and the Departments of Cognitive Sciences and of Psychology and Social Behavior offer students the opportunity to pursue research through their Excellence in Research Programs.
 Students work on their research projects under faculty supervision and have the opportunity to present their results to peers and faculty and, in certain instances, to have their research papers published.
 Additional information is available in the specific academic unit sections of this Catalogue.

-Students who graduate during the academic year with academic honors, and those who receive special school awards, are honored in school-based ceremonies.
-Some honors societies may also hold special ceremonies for selected students.
+The UCI Honors Convocation ceremony is held each June for all students who graduate during that academic year with academic honors, receive special awards, and get inducted into honor societies.
 Of the graduating seniors, no more than 12 percent will receive academic honors: approximately 1 percent summa cum laude, 3 percent magna cum laude, and 8 percent cum laude.
 The criteria used in selecting candidates for these honors are available at the counseling office of each school.
-One general criterion is that students must have completed at least 72 quarter units in residence at a University of California campus.
-The student's cumulative record at the end of the final quarter is the basis for consideration for awarding Latin Honors.
-Students who have on file recorded acts of academic dishonesty, as defined in University of California Policies Applying to Campus Activities, Organizations and Students, may be excluded by the Associate Deans from consideration for academic honors at graduation.
-For further information contact the academic counseling office of each school.
+One general criterion is that students must have completed at least 72 quarter units in residence at a University of California campus by the end of the winter quarter of the academic year in which they graduate.
+Students who have on file recorded acts of academic dishonesty, as defined in Policies Applying to Campus Activities, Organizations, and Students, may be excluded by the Associate Deans from consideration for academic honors at graduation.
+For further information contact the Campuswide Honors Program at (949) 824-5461.

 Phi Beta Kappa